**Updated March 30, 2017: We've updated our list with more great extensions for keeping in touch.

 - Share on Twitter

 Anyone familiar with the mobile Facebook Messenger app will immediately realize the benefits of this extension.
-A small window showing your friends and recent chats opens up at the side of your browser; share pictures, video, and text, and receive alerts when you receive messages.
+A small window showing your friends and recent chats pops open up at the side of your browser; share pictures, video, and text, and receive alerts when you receive messages.

 Sign into this extension with your Google account and begin sharing articles with friends.
 Share the article, highlight text while your friends are viewing, and chat in real time in a pop-out window.
 It's like you're sitting around a newspaper, holding a highlighter, talking about the subject.
 This app makes discussing news in the information age more effortless than ever before.